-Announced in 2012, Google describes BigQuery as a “fully managed, petabyte scale, low-cost analytics data warehouse.”
-You can load your data from Google Cloud Storage or Google Cloud Datastore or stream it from outside the cloud and use BigQuery to run real-time analysis of your data.
+Announced in 2012, Google describes BigQuery as a “fully managed, petabyte-scale, low-cost analytics data warehouse.”
+You can load your data from Google Cloud Storage or Google Cloud Datastore or stream it from outside the cloud and use BigQuery to run a real-time analysis of your data.

 In comparison, Amazon Athena, which was released only recently at the 2016 AWS re:Invent conference, is described as an “interactive querying service” that makes it easy to analyze data stored on Amazon S3 using standard SQL-run ad-hoc queries.

 In this post, we will show you how you can use both tools and discuss the differences between them such as cost and performance.